Shinigami368/ci-cd-pipelines-portfolio/README.md

 - 🔒 **Secrets-Based Configuration**: All environment values are expected to be passed via GitHub Secrets.
 No credentials or hardcoded values exist in the YAML files.
 - 🧱 **Modular Build Steps**: Built primarily using `uses:` syntax from GitHub’s official and community actions, instead of manual shell commands.
 - 🔁 **Rolling Deployments**: All ECS deployments are done via `rolling update` strategy for zero-downtime releases.
 - 🕒 **Versioned Image Tagging with Timestamps**: Docker images are tagged using timestamp-based versions (e.g., `20250808T152045`) instead of `latest`, ensuring reliable rollbacks and avoiding deployment collisions.
-This enables a deterministic history of releases and simplifies troubleshooting or reverting.
+This creates a deterministic deployment history across ECR and ECS.

 ---